Ceremony

 Its a good idea to set up some games or entertainment for your guests during this time.

-It's also nice to hang out with your guests for 30 min, chat have a drink and take it all in.
+It's also nice to hang out with your guests for 30 min or more if time allows, chat have a drink and take it all in.

 04.